Dan Sikes

-Daniel David Sikes, Jr. (December 7, 1929 – December 20, 1987) was an American professional golfer who played on the PGA Tour and Champions Tour.
-Sikes won nine tournaments as a pro, including six PGA Tour events.
+Daniel David Sikes, Jr. (December 7, 1929 – December 20, 1987) was an American professional golfer.
+He played on the PGA Tour and Champions Tour.
+Sikes won six PGA Tour events.
 He was influential as the chairman of the tournament players committee in the late 1960s, prior to the formation of the PGA Tour.

-Early years
+Early life

-Born in Wildwood, Florida, Sikes was raised in Jacksonville and attended Andrew Jackson High School.
+Sikes was born in Wildwood, Florida and was raised in Jacksonville.
+He attended Andrew Jackson High School.

-College career
+Amateur career

-He enrolled the University of Florida in Gainesville, where he played for the Florida Gators' golf team in National Collegiate Athletic Association (NCAA) competition from 1951 to 1953.
+Sikes enrolled at the University of Florida in Gainesville, where he played for the Florida Gators' golf team in National Collegiate Athletic Association (NCAA) competition from 1951 to 1953.
 He was recognized as an All-American in 1952—the University of Florida's first All-American golfer.
-Sikes graduated from Florida with a bachelor's degree in business administration in 1953, and was later inducted into the University of Florida Athletic Hall of Fame as a "Gator Great."
+Sikes graduated from Florida with a bachelor's degree in business administration in 1953.